shellhub-io/shellhub/README.md

 One of the main benefits of ShellHub is that it acts as a central gateway for all your Linux servers and devices, allowing you to access them from anywhere with an internet connection.
-This means you don't have to worry about getting its public IP address, configuring the router , changing VPN/firewall settings or using a jump host to access your servers and devices.
+This means you don't have to worry about getting its public IP address, configuring the router, changing VPN/firewall settings or using a jump host to access your servers and devices.
 This can be inconvenient and time-consuming.

 ShellHub also allows you to access and manage multiple servers and devices from a single interface,